 5 Things I’d Do Differently Today if I Could Start My First Business All Over Again

-1. Pick a niche that lights you up.
+1. Pick a niche that REALLY lights you up.

-One big mistake I made (because I truly had no idea it could be any different): I assumed that simply because I had been working as an advertising copywriter and content editor for 3 years and I was good at it, that’s what I should be doing in my business as well.
-Don’t get me wrong: In many ways, it was the best thing I could do as a first step to break free from being an employee.
+One big mistake I made (because I truly had no idea it could be any different): I assumed that simply because I had been working as an advertising copywriter for 3 years and was good at it, that’s what I should be doing in my business as well.
+Don’t get me wrong: In many ways, it was the best thing I could do as a first step to break free from corporate.
 It was a quick and easy way to begin, and a great practice business.

 2. Know that you don’t have to do it all on your own.